Routing Number : 311376753

 Pause and Use the 24-Hour Rule

-Buying temptations can easily lead to impulsive spending.
-You can meet these impulsive urges by simply pausing.
+One of the simplest tips for how to avoid spending money is to take a brief pause before you commit to buying something.
 Once you pause, you put space between you and your impulse so you can observe your urges from an objective point of view.
 Entering this objective state of mind can help you practice some logical thinking and make a wise decision.
 Pausing in the moment is excellent, but pausing for 24 hours is even better.
 A 24-hour window gives you enough time to pose the right questions and pivot away from emotion-based choices.

 Make a List When Shopping